1973 World Snooker Championship

 Ray Reardon won the title by defeating Eddie Charlton 38 s to 32 in the final.
 It was Reardon's second World Championship win, after his first in 1970.
-He went on to win a further four titles, the last of them in 1978.
+He won a further four titles after the 1973 championship, the last of them in 1978.
 Defending champion Alex Higgins lost 9–13 to Charlton in the semi-finals.
 Higgins's quarter-final match against Fred Davis was interrupted when rainwater leaked onto the snooker table they were using.
-There were six century breaks during the competition, the highest of which was 139 by John Spencer.
+There were six century breaks during the competition, the highest of which was a 139 break compiled by John Spencer.

 Background

 The World Snooker Championship is a professional tournament and the official world championship of the game of snooker.
 The sport was developed in the late 19th century by British Army soldiers stationed in India.
 Professional English billiards player and billiard hall manager Joe Davis noticed the increasing popularity of snooker compared to billiards in the 1920s, and with Birmingham-based billiards equipment manager Bill Camkin, persuaded the Billiards Association and Control Council (BACC) to recognise an official professional snooker championship in the 1926–27 season.
 In 1927, the final of the first professional snooker championship was held at Camkin's Hall; Davis won the tournament.
 The annual competition was not titled the World Championship until 1935, but the 1927 tournament is now referred to as the first World Snooker Championship.

 In 1952, following a dispute between the Professional Billiards Players' Association (PBPA) and the BACC about the distribution of income from the world championship, the PBPA members established an alternative competition known as the World Professional Match-play Championship, the editions of which are now recognised as world championships, whilst only two players entered for the BACC's 1952 World Snooker Championship.
 The World Professional Match-play Championship continued until 1957, after which there was no world championship until 1964, when it was staged on a challenge basis, with defending champion John Pulman featuring in the first match.
 Pulman retained the title in several challenges from 1964 to 1968.

 The 1969 championship, when the tournament reverted to a knockout format, is regarded as the first of the modern snooker era, and was won by John Spencer.
 From 1972, the championship was organised by the World Professional Billiards and Snooker Association (WPBSA), which was the renamed PBPA.
 For 1973, the tournament was sponsored by Park Drive.
 The defending champion was Alex Higgins, who had defeated Spencer 37–31 in the 1972 final.